 Specifies the byte offset from the beginning of the record where the trigger value is located.
-This value can be specified in absolute terms (for example, 10), as a '0', or as an '\'.
-Specifying '0' or '\' results in ACIF scanning the record from left to right looking for the trigger value.
+This value can be specified in absolute terms (for example, 10), as 0, or as \.
+Specifying 0 or \ results in ACIF scanning the record from left to right looking for the trigger value.
 A value of 1 refers to the first byte in the record.
-For files containing carriage control characters, column 1 refers to the carriage control character.
-The supported range of values for column is 1 to 32756.
+For files that contain carriage control characters, column 1 refers to the carriage control character.
+The supported range of values for column is 1 - 32756.
 ACIF compares the trigger value to the input data.
 If the specified value exceeds the physical length of the record, ACIF considers the comparison "false" and continues processing.